Island spotted skunk: Habitat

 The island spotted skunk exhibits habitat preferences similar to those of the mainland species.
 Its dens have been found in various types of locations including, but not limited to, beneath shrubs, open grasslands, rocky slopes, and beneath the roots of large trees.
 Difference in habitat preference varied slightly between the two islands.
 Skunks on Santa Rosa mainly being found in rocky canyon slopes, cactus patches, chaparral, coastal sage scrub, open woodland areas, and riparian habitats along streams.
 On Santa Cruz Island, skunks are found to prefer chaparral-grasslands, open grasslands, fennel-grasslands, and ravines.
 Skunks were also found to make dens beneath human dwellings and buildings.

 Description

 Island spotted skunks show little morphological variation between islands, aside from the skunks found on Santa Rosa Island being slightly longer than those found on Santa Cruz Island.
 It is distinguished from mainland spotted skunks by its shorter tail with less white ventral coloration (45% white compared to 55% white), slightly larger size, broader skull, and proportionately less white and more black in pelage color.
 They also tend to have smoother, glossier fur than the mainland variation.
 It can be identified by an arrangement of white stripes on black fur, running vertically down the back.
-There are 4-6 stripes and they are usually broken up to give the skunk its “spotted” appearance.
+There are 4 to 6 stripes and they are usually broken up to give the skunk its “spotted” appearance.
 The abdomen is white and there is also a small white triangle on the forehead.
 On average, males tend to be about 23% larger than females.